-Copper Canyon - Planeta.com
+Copper Canyon (Barranca del Cobre)

 Geography

-It can snow in the mountains while tropical temperatures reign in the valleys.
+It can snow in the mountains while tropical temperatures are common in the valleys.

 The average altitude here is 2,275 meters above sea level, while the highest point, Cerro del Mohinora, is 3,306 meters and the lowest point, at the confluence of the Septentrion and Chinipas Rivers, is around 220 meters.
 Note that the average rainfall in Copper Canyon is close to 15 inches per year.
 Most of the rainfall takes place during the months of July, August and September.